geraudmathe/Locomotive-fundamentals/README.md

 <a name="models"></a>
 ## Models

-This chapter covers models, or the custom content, LocomotiveCMS lets you build in the UI.
+This chapter covers models, also known as the custom content LocomotiveCMS lets you build in the UI.
 Here we use the word ```model``` as it's what we are used to, but in the LocomotiveCMS [reference](http://doc.locomotivecms.com/) you will see ```content type``` for ```model```, and ```content entry``` for an instance of a ```model```.

-The [first](#models_basics) subchapter aims to introduce the very basic creation and usage of models, the [second one](#models_mapping) is about building relationships between your models.
+The [first subchapter](#models_basics) aims to introduce the very basic creation and usage of models.
+The [second subchapter](#models_mapping) is about building relationships between your models.
-We cover [then](#models_rendering) the rendering of models using Liquid, where we try to show the common use cases, and after that a [subchapter](#models_templating) is dedicated to the functionality of templating a model.
+In the [third subchapter](#models_rendering) we cover common use cases for rendering models with Liquid.
+In the [fourth subchapter](#models_templating) we will show the flexibility and functionality of the templating a model.
-Finally, we will cover the [public submission](#models_public_submission) of models, which allows frontend users to create instances.
+Finally, we will cover the [public submission](#models_public_submission) of models, which will allow frontend users to create instances.

 <a name="models_basics"></a>
 ### Basics

-First step of model creation, specify the name of the model :
+First step of model creation, specify the name of the model:

 ![Create model](images/models_basics_creation.png)

 As mentioned in the hint, you will reference your model in Liquid logic by its *slug*.
-Then, define the fields (attributes) of your model in the following section :
+Then, define the fields (attributes) of your model in the following section:

 ![Create fields](images/models_basics_fields.png)

 #### Fields types

-The following types of attributes (fields) are available :
+The following types of attributes (fields) are available:

 ![Types list](images/models_basics_types_list.png)

-Let's detail each one of them.
-The rendering of these types will be detailed [later](#models_rendering).
+Let's look at an overview of each one.
+The rendering of these types will be reviewed [later](#models_rendering).

-*Nota bene : you will encounter some properties not explained, it's because they are common to all field types and will be detailed later.*
+*Nota bene : you will encounter some unexplained properties.
+This is because they are common to all field types and will be covered later.*

-- Simple input :
+- Simple input:

   A string, max 255 chars (?)

-- Text :
+- Text:

   Text field, but you can choose the format.
-  When you add a field :
+  When you add a field:

   ![type text 1](images/models_basics_text_1.png)

-  you then have a properties panel which appears by clicking on the arrow on the right part of the line :
+  you will have a properties panel that appears when you click on the arrow on the right part of the line:

   ![type text 2](images/models_basics_text_2.png)

-  If you choose ```Text formatting : HTML```, you will have a WYSIWYG editor, TinyMCE :
+  If you choose ```Text formatting: HTML```, you will get TinyMCE, a WYSIWYG editor:

   ![type text tinymce](images/models_basics_text_tinymce.png)

-   And if you choose ```Text formatting : none```, you will have a simple textarea :
+   And if you choose ```Text formatting: none```, you will get a simple textarea:

    ![type text textarea](images/models_basics_text_textarea.png)

-- Select :
+- Select:

   Displays a select list of options for the field.

   ![type select](images/models_basics_select.png)

-  You have to put the options of the list in the property of the field, here we have "frontend" "backend" and "api" for the example.
-This type of attribute is handy, since it may avoids you the creation of a third-party model for simple lists like this one.
+  You have to put the options of the list in the property of the field.
+In the example we have "frontend", "backend" and "api".
+This type of attribute is handy, since it may allow you to avoid creating another model to store simple lists.

   The options are both editable from the model editing page and the model instance creating/editing pages.

-- Checkbox :
+- Checkbox:

   A simple boolean field.
 The "Required" attribute will not applied to that kind of field.

-- Date :
+- Date:

-  A date field which is editable by this :
+  A date field, with the follwoing date selector built-in:

   ![type date](images/models_basics_date.png)

-  But if you need a field for "updated at" or "created at", be aware this attributes already exist by default, they are rendered with ```entry.created_at``` and ```entry.updated_at```.
+  The "updated at" or "created at" fields already exist by default, they can be rendered with ```entry.created_at``` and ```entry.updated_at```.

-- File :
+- File:

   A field of this type supports the upload of any kind of file.